-All entering students must have a current American Heart Association (AHA) Basic Life Support-Healthcare Provider card demonstrating successful completion of AHA Basic Life Support for Healthcare Providers training.
-This training must be valid for the duration of the ABSN Program.
+AHA Basic Life Support.
+All entering ABSN and MSN students must have a current American Heart Association (AHA) Basic Life Support-Healthcare Provider card demonstrating successful completion of AHA Basic Life Support for Healthcare Providers training.
+This training must be valid for the duration of the student's program.